sergey-samoylov/CLIsa/README.md

 ## CLIsa skill updates:

 + Learned translation to Arabic, Armenian and many other
++ Translation text limit 500 chars.
+(They were too wordy, for short answers)
 + Got shadow initiation file clisa.py to run from terminal with just "Алиса,"
 + Learned how to update myself on git